AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/blob.md

 ## Connect your Blob account

-Once you have gathered your required credentials, you can follow the steps below to link your [!DNL Blob] account to [!DNL Platform].
+Once you have gathered your required credentials, you can follow the steps below to link your [!DNL Blob] account to Platform.

-Log in to [Adobe Experience Platform](https://platform.adobe.com) and then select **[!UICONTROL Sources]** from the left navigation bar to access the **[!UICONTROL Sources]** workspace.
-The **[!UICONTROL Catalog]** screen displays a variety of sources for which you can create an account with.
+In the [Platform UI](https://platform.adobe.com), select **[!UICONTROL Sources]** from the left navigation bar to access the [!UICONTROL Sources] workspace.
+The [!UICONTROL Catalog] screen displays a variety of sources for which you can create an account with.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
-Alternatively, you can find the specific source you wish to work with using the search option.
+Alternatively, you can find the specific source you wish to work with using the search bar.

-Under the **[!UICONTROL Databases]** category, select **[!UICONTROL Azure Blob Storage]**.
-If this is your first time using this connector, select **[!UICONTROL Configure]**.
-Otherwise, select **[!UICONTROL Add data]** to create a new [!DNL Blob]connector.
+Under the [!UICONTROL Cloud storage] category, select **[!UICONTROL Azure Blob Storage]**, and then select **[!UICONTROL Add data]**.

 ![catalog](../../../../images/tutorials/create/blob/catalog.png)